What Is Considered Disposable Income

 What Isn’t Considered Disposable Income?

-How to Budget Your Disposable Income
+Budget Your Disposable Income

 Some questions to consider before choosing a budget: Do you have student loans?
 Credit card debt?
 Do you like padding your savings, or would you rather invest your extra funds and only keep the bare minimum in liquid cash?
 Are you a spender or a saver?
 How often do you eat out?
 Do you like to travel frequently or are you more of a homebody?
-Do you have expensive taste or do you like to be frugal in your purchases?
+Do you have expensive tastes or do you like to be frugal in your purchases?

 How to Cut Disposable or Discretionary Spending

-But let’s say the numbers just aren’t adding up.
-It may be time to reevaluate your spending habits and cut back where you can.
+If the numbers just aren’t adding up, it may be time to re-evaluate your spending habits and cut back where you can.
 Try a worksheet that helps prioritize what you really need and what you might be able to do without to cut back on discretionary spending.

-Some discretionary spending items you could probably cut without issue include that never-used gym membership, a biweekly manicure/pedicure or other spa treatment, magazine or live streaming subscriptions, professional societies or club dues, even holiday gifts.
+Some discretionary spending items you could probably cut without issue include that never-used gym membership, a biweekly manicure/pedicure or other spa treatment, magazine or live streaming subscriptions, professional societies or club dues, and even holiday gifts.